 3. B2B marketing expenditures are measured rigorously to the satisfaction of the hard-nosed engineers and finance staff who run the typical B2B enterprise.

 4. The company has a coordinated web presence to ensure a consistent face to stakeholders.
 Coordinating your web presence is also the best way to get control of your marketing communication that may have become too decentralized.

-Now that we see how brand strategy is insanely useful, lets dive into the different ways that driving a brand strategy will help your firm.
+Now that we see how insanely useful having a strong B2B brand strategy is, let's dive into the different ways that driving a brand strategy will help your firm.

-In this next part, we will explore the snowball effects of developing a super strong brand.
-When people see something familiar they are more comfortable with it and are more likely to choose something they already are acquainted with.
-It is why you sit in the same spot on the couch every time.
-Change is difficult and people avoid it subconsciously and consciously.
+There is a snowball effect of developing a powerful brand.
+When people see something familiar they are more comfortable with it, and we know people are more likely to buy something they are already acquainted with.
+Change is difficult and people avoid it, both subconsciously and consciously.

-At this point, the branding ball is really rolling and you are delighting customers and being referred left and right, business is booming!
-(This can obviously take years even decades to have this kind of recognition).
-But at some point, with continued efforts, this is possible.
-You might even force your competitors to rethink their business practices causing them to reassess and take a fresh look their own marketing efforts.
-Again, this is no small task to undertake but the rewards are endless, in fact having this strong of a brand can help you recruit the best candidates (think Apple, Tesla, and Google).
-On this same note it will inspire upper management to grow and believe deep down in the companies goals.
+At this point, the branding snowball is really rolling and you are delighting customers and being referred left and right.
+Business is booming!
+You might even force your competitors to rethink their business practices.
+This is no small undertaking.
+It can take years -- even decades -- to get this kind of brand recognition but, with persistence, it is entirely possible.
+And the rewards are endless.
+Having a strong brand can help you recruit the best candidates (think Apple, Tesla, and Google).
+It will inspire belief in the company's goals, encouraging upper management to continue seeking out avenues for growth.
 Now thats one daydream I could live in forever!
-Realistically, achieving this level of branding takes insane amounts of time and effort for a long period of time.